FEMessage/upload-to-ali/README.md

 - Support paste screenshot to upload
 - Can drag and drop to upload
 - Can preivew img
+- support v-model

+You can only set `action` props, that refers to upload url, the component has a default implement to post data to the url.

+You can set `request` props to customize own upload function.

 [⬆Back to Top](#table-of-contents)